Abhinav330/Data-Science-Projects/EDA on 911 dataset Risk Analysis/README.md

 ## Correlation Analysis

 The script calculates and visualizes the correlation between numeric columns in the dataset using a heatmap.
 This helps identify potential relationships between variables.

-## Note

-- Ensure that '911.csv' is correctly loaded and that all necessary libraries are installed before running the code.
-- This script serves as an example of exploratory data analysis (EDA) for emergency call data and can be adapted for similar datasets.
-- Feel free to customize and expand upon this analysis to derive further insights from the data.

-You can customize this Markdown summary as needed for your documentation or GitHub repository.